opulo-inc/docs/docs/misc/calibration/10-vacuum-sensor/index.md

 ![](../../calibration/img/lumenpnp-v3-docs-logo-small.png)

 When picking up parts with the LumenPnP, it’s important to verify that a part has been successfully picked.
-While the bottom camera can confirm this visually, using the LumenPnP's vacuum sensors provides a faster way to detect a successful pick.
+While the bottom camera also confirms this visually, using the LumenPnP's vacuum sensors provides a faster way to detect a successful pick, preventing it from having to bring the component to the bottom camera first to detect the part.
+Because the bottom camera does checks the part, even if slightly slower, you can freely disable the vacuum part detection with confidence that you'll still be able to place your parts.

 ---